alramarao/mp-challenge/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+Run `npm run api:mock` to start the mock json-server with mock data which can be accessible on `http://localhost:4200/`

+Run `npm run start:mock` to start the mock json-server and concurrently run angular application

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.